subhadipghs/subhadipghs/README.md

 Hi there 👋 I'm Subhadip Ghosh, currently working as a Fullstack developer at Peoplegrove.

-- I mostly code in JavaScript.
+- I mostly code in JavaScript/TypeScript.
 - Tech stack that I use at work is Node.js, React.js, PostgreSQL, RabbitMQ, Kubernetes
 - I'm currently learning GoLang, Python.
 - Moslty interested database technologies.